abanoubkerols/Node.js-API/README.md

 - Filter Users: Filter users based on (e.g., age, active status).
 -  Data Aggregation: Calculate the average age of users, and count the number of active and inactive users.
 - Sort Users: Sort the users by their last login date.
-- Search Functionality: Implement a simple search functionality to - find users by name (exact match not required, case insensitive).
+- Search Functionality: Implement a simple search functionality to - find users by name
 - API Endpoint:  an endpoint that accepts filter parameters and returns the filtered list of users.